Melissa Conrad Stöppler, MD

 - Yeast infections are very common and affect up to 75% of women at some point in their lifetime.

 - The main symptom of a vaginal yeast infection is itching, but burning, discharge, and pain with urination or intercourse can also occur.

 - Treatment involves topical or oral antifungal medications.

-- It is possible for a woman to transmit a yeast infection to a male sex partner, even though yeast infection is not considered to be a true sexually-transmitted disease because it can occur in women who are not sexually active.
+- It is possible for a woman to transmit a yeast infection to a male sex partner, even though yeast infection is not considered to be a true sexually-transmitted disease (STD) because it can occur in women who are not sexually active.

 - Treatment of yeast infection in men, like in women, involves antifungal medications.